Skip to main content

 Your bones are living tissues that are directly affected by the hormonal shifts of menopause, initiating a period of accelerated bone loss.

 This hormonal shift does not happen in isolation.
 It is part of a larger systemic recalibration that affects your entire musculoskeletal system.
-The decline in estrogen and other hormones like testosterone also contributes to sarcopenia, the age-related loss of and strength.
+The decline in estrogen and other hormones like testosterone also contributes to sarcopenia, the age-related loss of muscle mass and strength.

 This is a critical piece of the puzzle because muscle and bone are in constant communication.
 Strong muscles pulling on bones send a powerful signal to the osteoblasts, stimulating them to build and reinforce the skeletal structure.
 When muscle mass declines, this vital stimulus weakens, further accelerating bone loss.